Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ## Configuration Settings

 The configuration of a ServiceControl instance can be adjusted via the ServiceControl Managment utility or by directly modifying the ServiceControl.exe.config file.
-The configuration options available are categorized below:
+The settings listed are applicable to the  "appSettings" section of the configuration file unless otherwise specified.

 ## Host Settings

-The following documents should be reviewed prior to modifying the settings in this section:
+The following documents should be reviewed prior to modifying configuration settings:

 - [Setting a Custom Hostname](setting-custom-hostname.md) for guidance and details.
 - [Securing ServiceControl](securing-servicecontrol.md) for a discussion on security implications of custom domain access and access limitation options.